| | |

 other Christmas events

-November Christmas events | December Christmas events | January Christmas events | |
+December Christmas Events | January Christmas Events | |

 PUBLIC TRANSPORT

-Public transport runs a good service every day throughout the time of the Christmas markets, with only minor alterations to the schedule on 24th December, 31st December and 1st January.
-Our Christmas Planner and New Year's Eve Planner are updated in December with all the latest travel information.
+Public transport runs a good service every day throughout the time of the Christmas markets, with only minor alterations to the schedule on 24th and 31st December, and 1st January. |

-PUBLIC TRANSPORT FOR Old Town Square Christmas markets:
+Old Town Square Christmas markets

 Metro station: Staroměstská (line A), Můstek (lines A & B), Namesti Republiky (line B)

-Tram stop: Staroměstská (trams 2,17,18)
+Tram stop: Staroměstská (trams 1,2,13,17,18,25).

-PUBLIC TRANSPORT FOR Wenceslas Square Christmas markets:
+Wenceslas Square Christmas markets

 Metro station: Muzeum (lines A & C), Můstek (lines A & B)

-Tram stop: Václavské namesti (trams 3,5,6,9,14,24)
+Tram stop: Václavské namesti (trams 3,5,6,9,14,24,25).

-For travel information: Travel around Prague by public transport and Travel to Prague. | | | |
+Travel around Prague by public transport

-WHAT'S On at Christmas (24-26 December) in Prague
+WHAT'S On at Christmas (24th-26th December) in Prague

 For information on spending Christmas in Prague:

--24th December: Christmas Eve in Prague -24th-26th December: Christmas Planner
+• 24th December: Christmas Eve in Prague • 24th-26th December: Christmas Planner

-WHAT'S On over New Year's Eve (31 December) in Prague
+WHAT'S On over New Year's Eve (31st December) in Prague

 For information on the New Year's Eve celebrations:

--31st December: New Year's Eve
+• 31st December: New Year's Eve

--31st December: New Year's Eve Planner.
+• 31st December: New Year's Eve Planner.

 | | | |